AlexxSeven/project-docs/blog/melodicl/2023-7-30-melodi-change-v1-1-6.md

 :::danger Bug Warning!

-There is currently a bug with opacity the causes the shader to default as transparent!
+There is currently a bug with opacity the causes the shader to default as transparent cutout!
 The current workaround is to set your alpha type to opaque even if it already says its set.

 :::